 Roadmap Project updates

-As the Roadmap Project (RMP) continues to progress ACORN will use this page to publish updates and early-release information related the RMP and the ACORN Standards.
+As the Roadmap Project (RMP) continues to progress ACORN will use this page to publish updates and early-release information related to the RMP and the ACORN Standards.

 The RMP has forged ahead during these early days of the second quarter of 2021 and the resulting enthusiasm is palpable within ACORN and its membership.
 We are excited about receiving member feedback as the pre-publication drafts of the remaining Professional Practice Standards for Perioperative Nurses (PPSPNs) and the Standards for Safe and Quality Care in the Perioperative Environment (SSQCPEs) are made available over the coming months.
 The four workstream teams (WSTs) continue to make significant progress.

 The Business WST continues to develop its launch plan.
 It is taking specific note of the existing data about subscription options and uptake by current subscribers so that future options are relevant and attractive to the perioperative community.
 The team has recently been trying to determine the number of operating theatres and procedure rooms in Australia.
 There does not appear to be a single source of valid and reliable information; however, ACORN's extrapolations and estimates suggest that there are between 3500 and 4000.
 ACORN's audacious goal is to have the ACORN Standards available and easily accessible to perioperative nurses in each of those.
 ACORN welcomes your views and feedback as to how we can best achieve that goal.